Fuji Xerox Kobayashi Fund

 Activities in Fiscal 2015: "The Kobayashi Fund Report 2015"

 The Fuji Xerox Setsutaro Kobayashi Memorial Fund publishes an annual report.
 In fiscal 2014, the Fund continued to offer grants to young international researchers studying in Japan and young Japanese researchers studying in the Asia-Pacific region through the "Research Grant Program for Foreign Doctoral Candidates in Japan" and the "Kobayashi Fellowship Program," respectively.

 Research Grant Program for Foreign Doctoral Candidates in Japan

 The "Research Grant Program for Foreign Doctoral Candidates in Japan" which began in 1984 is a research grant program for young foreign researchers who have come to Japan from the Asia-Pacific countries/region and study humanities or social sciences as doctoral candidates at Japanese graduate schools.
 In FY2014, 33 exchange students from 8 countries and regions received the grant.
 Over the course of 31 years, a total of 1,109 grants, or approximately 910 million yen in value, have been given to students from 21 countries and regions.

 URL for application guidelines

 Kobayashi Fellowship Program

 Established in 1996, the Kobayashi Fellowship Program provides financial aid to young Japanese researchers enrolled in doctoral programs for humanities or social sciences, and whose research themes cover Asia-Pacific countries and regions.
 In FY2014, 8 researchers received grants.
 Over a period of 19 years, 181 grants have been given, for a total of approximately 190 million yen.

 Building an Alumni Network for Past Recipients

-Fuji Xerox also works on building an alumni network for the past grantees).
+Fuji Xerox is also building an alumni network for past grant recipients.
 So far, social gatherings have been held in Beijing, Shanghai, and Seoul.
-In Japan, we also held a symposium for alumni grantees and a social gathering event for fiscal 2013 grant recipients in March 2014.

 Findings from the researches are published as research papers (Japanese only), and Fuji Xerox actively responding to requests for contributions from research institutions both within and outside of Japan.